Parametric separation of variables and the complete propagation law

 - possible redundancy of speed of light postulate over variable measuring rods and clocks (Section 7 conclusion).

 An equivalence principle between true acceleration in Doppler and uplink transmitter frequency ramp appears already implied by the similarity of the anomalies with ramping (NEAR) and without (Rosetta 2005).
-Experimental verification is being planned, to be performed in a proposed prototype of an acceleration spectrum receiver under funding review.

 Email Address of Submitting Authorvg96@columbia.edu